-- interactively from command line - daemon alone, silently
+- interactively from command line, verbosly - daemon alone, silently

-When started by a superuser it drops privileges and by default switches to the clamav user. freshclam uses the database.clamav.net round-robin DNS which automatically selects a database mirror2.8. freshclam is advanced tool: supports proxy servers (with authentication), digital signature verification and various error scenarious.
-Quick test: run freshclam (as a superuser) with no parameters and check the output.
-If everythin is OK, you may create a log file in /var/log (owned by clamav or another user freshclam is running as (-user):
+When started by a superuser it (by default) drops privileges and switches to the clamav user. freshclam uses the database.clamav.net round-robin DNS which automatically selects a database mirror2.8. freshclam is an advanced tool: supports proxy servers (with authentication), digital signature verification and various error scenarious.
+Quick test: run freshclam (as superuser) with no parameters and check the output.
+If everything is OK you may create the log file in /var/log (owned by clamav or another user freshclam is running as (-user):